 Submitting Articles to ACM Journals

-All manuscripts prepared for publication in any of ACM publications be prepared in electronic formats.
+All manuscripts accepted for publication in any of ACM publications must be prepared in electronic formats.
 Articles published in ACM journals and transactions are prepared for both print and digital display in the ACM Digital Library.
 The instructions contained herein are meant to make the process of manuscript preparation as straightforward as possible.
 We accept submission in either LaTeX or MS Word format.

 ACM style files will very closely approximate the final output, enabling authors to judge the page-length of their published articles.
 However, your output is not "camera-ready copy."
 Your paper will be copy edited according to the Chicago Manual of Style and the Merriam Webster Dictionary, then typeset, and proofs will be sent to you for final approval.